Walter J. Kavanaugh: Career

+Death

 After Kavanaugh's death on January 9, 2008, Governor of New Jersey Jon Corzine issued an executive order requiring that flags be flown at half staff in his memory on January 14, 2008, at all state and local government facilities across New Jersey.

 District 16

 Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
 The other representatives from the 16th Legislative District for the 2006-2008 legislative session were: